-Below is other information that’s good to know about Cirque du Soleil’s productions in Vancouver.
+Below is other information from previous years that’s good to know about Cirque du Soleil’s productions in Vancouver.
 2022 details may be similar.

 - The venue is heated.

 - There is no coat check area most years.

-- Due to space restrictions, strollers are not permitted in the facility.
+- Due to space restrictions, strollers have not been allowed in the facility in past years.

 - Except for service dogs for people with disabilities, animals are not permitted.

-- Backpacks and other packages bigger than a briefcase or handbag are not permitted in the facility.
+- Backpacks and other packages bigger than a briefcase or handbag are usually not permitted in the facility.

 Tips and Advice

-The following is a list of suggestions to help you make the most out of your Cirque du Soleil experience.
+The following is a list of suggestions to help you make the most out of your circus experience.

 TIP #4: Make an evening (or afternoon) out of your visit and explore the area.
 If attending an afternoon show and the weather is good, go for a pre-performance stroll along the nearby False Creek Seawall.

 About Cirque du Soleil

-Cirque du Soleil is a world-famous circus and acrobatics theatre group that offers shows under a big top tent in Vancouver’s Pacific Concord Place, as well as at other venues across the globe.
+Cirque du Soleil is a world-famous circus and acrobatics theatre group.
+It offers shows under a big top tent in Vancouver’s Pacific Concord Place each year as well as at other venues across the globe.

-The Montreal-based company tours the world with its shows and often visits Vancouver for a multi-week stay between mid-fall and the end of December.
+The Montreal-based company tours the world with its shows and often visits Vancouver for a multi-week stay at some point during the year.